We get lots of questions from the public about precious metals.

 Gold prices could easily exceed that $3,100 level before being at a real peak.

-In the event of a shortage of physical gold and silver, will bullion dealers run out of product to sell?
+In the event of a shortage of physical gold and silver, will bullion dealers run out of products to sell?

 While there doesn’t appear to be an actual shortage of silver at the moment, there are shortages in the pipeline from refiners to mints to wholesalers.